FisherCats/CLG-CBM/README.md

 ## Model training
 The configuration of hyper-parameters of our method is provided in `exps` folder.
-You can run a experiment follows:
+You can run an experiment follows:
 ```bash
 python main.py --config=[config json]
 ```